Astro Invader: Gameplay

 At regular intervals, a small flying saucer descends from one of the three wide columns (in the Japanese version, from the wide column only).
 Unlike the small aliens, the small flying saucer must be completely killed.
 If it is allowed to reach the bottom of the screen, the player's ship is immediately destroyed.
 Small flying saucers are worth anywhere from 100 to 400 (in the Japanese version, 800) points.

 A counter on the large flying saucer tells the player how many aliens it has left to drop for that wave.
 The large flying saucer carries 200 (in the Japanese version, 100) aliens.
 When its counter reaches 000, the wave is over and player's ship and its bullets and all aliens and the descending small flying saucer pause at that point, and the large flying saucer flies away.
 A new large flying saucer carrying next set of aliens then flies in to take its place and begins the next wave.
 When the new large flying saucer reaches the top-center, the game unpauses and everything resumes exactly as it was before its gameplay was paused, with the new large flying saucer continuing the job of dropping aliens.

-Legacy
+Development

-An Astro Invader machine appears in the music video for the 1982 Tom Petty and the Heartbreakers song "You Got Lucky".
-The band finds a working one buried under some junk in an old barn, and eventually Petty knocks the machine over.
+Stern Electronics bought the worldwide (excluding Japan) license for Astro Invader.
+Logic boards were procured from Japan, with the remainder of the machine produced at Stern's factory in Chicago.
+The first sample machine was completed five weeks after the contract was signed.
+As the first arcade video game produced by Stern, it used some components already in use in pinball machines.